yaq-project/python-yaq-fyi/posts/is-homeable.md

 The [`is-homeable`](https://yaq.fyi/traits/is-homeable) trait is formally defined by [YEP-305](https://yeps.yaq.fyi/305).

 Homeable hardware have a procedure which resets to a known position.
 Homed devices are then returned to their destination.
-This trait is required to be applied to a `Hardware` (or a subclass like `ContinuousHardware`) daemon, and introduces only one additional method:
+This trait introduces only one additional method, `home`:

 ```
-from yaqd_core import Hardware
+from yaqd_core import IsHomeable, HasPosition, IsDaemon

-class ExampleHomeable(Hardware):
+class ExampleHomeable(IsHomeable, HasPosition, IsDaemon):
     _kind = "example_homeable"

     def home(self):